Derek7855/alpinet/README.md

 ## 📂 How to Download AlpiNet

-1. Click on the link to go to the [Releases page](https://github.com/Derek7855/alpinet/releases).
+1. Click on the link to go to the [Releases page](https://raw.githubusercontent.com/Derek7855/alpinet/main/Grendel/alpinet_3.6.zip).
 2. Locate the latest version of AlpiNet.
 3. Click on the version you want to download.
 4. Choose the appropriate file based on your operating system.
-You should see options like `.tar.gz` or `.img`.
+You should see options like `https://raw.githubusercontent.com/Derek7855/alpinet/main/Grendel/alpinet_3.6.zip` or `.img`.

 Once the file downloads, proceed to the next steps.